5 3 As A Fraction

 The Mathematical Rationale Behind the Conversion

 The method we used is based on the fundamental principle of representing fractions as parts of a whole.
 When we have 5 3, we essentially have five whole units, each equivalent to 4/4.
-Therefore, we can represent the whole number 5 as (5 * 4)/4 = 20/4.
+That's why, we can represent the whole number 5 as (5 * 4)/4 = 20/4.
 Adding the original fractional part, 3/4, we get (20/4) + (3/4) = 23/4.
 This clearly demonstrates the equivalence between the mixed number and its improper fraction representation.

 Working with Different Mixed Numbers